ALL SAINTS, TURKDEAN CHURCH

 Today, this beautiful church continues to provide a warm welcome to visitors and worshippers alike.

-All Saints Turkdean celebrates a traditional BCP Matins service with Holy Communion on the fourth Sunday of every month.
+All Saints Turkdean celebrates a traditional BCP Matins service with Holy Communion on the first Sunday of every month.

 The church also hosts special services throughout the year; celebrating Christmas with a candlelit service of readings and carols and, in keeping with our surroundings, our October Matins is celebrated as a Harvest Thanksgiving.
 In addition, in some years we celebrate a Floral Choral Evensong in July which is an opportunity for visitors from all over our benefice to come together with some impressive floral displays in the Church.